3rd Grade Curriculum

 The language arts are a centerpiece of classical education, and the study of foreign languages, ancient and modern, has always been part of the core classical curriculum.

-Students begin their study of Latin, which continues through grammar and dialectic school, with the option of further study in rhetoric school.
-By hearing and speaking the language, they become confident in pronouncing Latin and begin gaining a sense of its grammatical structure.
+Third grade students begin their study of Latin, which continues through grammar and dialectic school, with the option of further study in rhetoric school.
+By hearing and speaking the language, they become confident in pronouncing Latin and begin to gain a sense of its grammatical structure.
 Students acquire a sizable Latin vocabulary and are able both to translate from Latin and to compose simple sentences in Latin.
 They also memorize some key prayers of the ancient church, tying their appreciation of Latin to the story of the Christian faith.

 Music

-In every grade at The Geneva School, music study and performance are vital to developing an aesthetically rich liberal arts education.
+In every grade in The Geneva School lower school, music study and performance are vital to developing an aesthetically rich liberal arts education.
 Third grade students study the Pythagorean ideas, music, and instruments of ancient Greece and Rome.
 Students are immersed in the cultures of ancient Greece and Rome as they learn about the music created by the Greeks and Romans, which we still use today.

 Classical symphonies are used as a means to explore elements of music, such as dynamics, melody, form, tempo, meter, and rhythm.
 Students explore these elements as they study the stories in the Old Testament and, in particular, the story of God’s chosen people, Israel; this study enhances and further deepens their appreciation for and understanding of biblical history.